Joystream/founding-members/CONTRIBUTIONS.md

   - as part of the above, organizing content uploaded into distinct channels with specific themes or content types will increase rewards

 Coding [indicative score: 7500+]:
-- developing tools outside the scope of official bounties (such as wallets, faucet, Telegram Bots, block explorers etc.), optionally through requesting funding through a Council spending proposal represent very valuable contributions to the project and will be rewarded generously with Founding Member points.
+- developing tools outside the scope of official bounties (such as wallets, faucet, Discord/Telegram Bots, block explorers etc.), optionally through requesting funding through a Council spending proposal represent very valuable contributions to the project and will be rewarded generously with Founding Member points.
 - completing coding bounties will also be rewarded (see `Regular Contributions` below)

 Creative/Design [indicative score: 200+ per asset depending on quality]:
-- designing media assets including illustations, gifs, memes, infographics and telegram stickers to be used by Jsgenesis and other project participants will be rewarded generously with leaderboard points.
+- designing media assets including illustrations, gifs, memes and infographics to be used by Jsgenesis and other project participants will be rewarded generously with leaderboard points.

 Security:
 - identifying bugs [indicative score: low severity: 1000, medium severity: 5000, high severity: 25000+]